jboss-container-images/rhpam-7-openshift-image/quickstarts/post-configure-example/README.md

 The steps described on this quickstart will work on the following container images:

 - IBM BAMOE KIE Server
-- Business Central
+- IBM BAMOE Business Central
-- Business Central Monitoring
+- IBM BAMOE Business Central Monitoring
-- Decision Central
-- Dashbuilder
+- IBM BAMOE Dashbuilder
 - IBM BAMOE Controller

 Note: This procedure can be applied to any kind of post configure actions.